react-cosmos/react-cosmos/NEXT.md

 React Cosmos works best with webpack.
 It takes extra effort to make it work with other bundlers, but it's not as scary as it might seem.
 Don’t be afraid to ask for support.

-> A [Browserify example](https://github.com/react-cosmos/react-cosmos-classic/tree/14e1a258f746df401a41ab65429df0d296b910e4/examples/browserify) and a [Parcel example](https://github.com/react-cosmos/parcel-ts-example) are available for Cosmos Classic.
+> [Browserify](https://github.com/react-cosmos/react-cosmos-classic/tree/14e1a258f746df401a41ab65429df0d296b910e4/examples/browserify) and [Parcel](https://github.com/react-cosmos/parcel-ts-example) examples are available for Cosmos Classic.
 Props to whoever adapts them to Cosmos Next!

 ## Compilation